Revit Running Slow in 2026? 18 Proven Performance Fixes to Speed Up Any Revit Model

 • Always use Shared Coordinates for clean alignment

-• Require consultants to clean and audit their models bi-weekly (put it in the BEP if they argue)
+• Require consultants to clean and audit their models bi-weekly (put it in the contractual BEP if they argue)

 • Limit 3D-heavy linked geometry